kinmeahru/Kare/README.md

 #### **NOTE:**

+*Do not look the files or folders name them are CASUALLY changed.*
 *If you are having errors/problems with starting delete the package.json file and do, before you install the packages `npm init`*